pspanoudakis/Machine-Learning-NLP/project3/report.md

     - Finally, we add a Linear layer to output a vector of the desired size.
 - Models 3, 4 use the following architecture:
     ![](./models/skip_conn.png)
     - We use a stacked RNN, this time with skip connections.
 We apply a skip connection in every 2 layers (layers 1, 3, 5 etc. have a skip connection, and the output of layers 2, 4, 6 etc. is the destination of a skip connection).
-Skip connections are implemented simply using `torch.add`
+Skip connections are implemented simply using `torch.add`.
     - Before providing input to any layer (except for the first one) we apply a Dropout layer to it.
     - We apply a `ReLU` layer to the odd layer outputs, except for the first one.
     - Finally, we add a Linear layer to output a vector of the desired size.